Solar Storm in Space | Reasons, Measurement, Effects and the Last Solar Storm Hit

 ●⫸ Reasons for the formation of Solar Storms

-When the Sun emits massive spurts of energy in the form of solar flares and coronal mass ejections, solar storms occur.
+Solar storms occur when the Sun emits massive spurts of energy through solar flares and coronal mass ejections.
 At a speed of nearly three million miles per hour, these occurrences propel a flood of electrical currents and magnetic fields toward the Earth.

 Variations in the sun’s magnetic field create these massive solar storms.